Kane scores twice as Blackhawks beat Stars 5-2

+DALLAS (AP) - This time, the Chicago Blackhawks got off to a fast start and held on for the victory.

-DALLAS (AP) - Patrick Kane had two goals and an assist, and the Chicago Blackhawks beat the Dallas Stars 5-2 on Thursday night for their first win streak in two months.
+Kane had two goals and an assist, and the Blackhawks beat the Dallas Stars 5-2 on Thursday night for their first win streak in two months.

 The Blackhawks matched a season high with their second straight win.
 They hadn't won two in a row since Oct.
 23 and 25 against Anaheim and the New York Rangers.